aidanc1266/apcsa-freedom-project/tool/learning-log.md

 11/13/23
 * Created a [Github Repo](https://github.com/aidanc1266/aidanmcmod-freedomproject) that is connected with my project on the IDE

+11/27/23
+* watched the [video](https://www.youtube.com/watch?v=o6Xbp2dTEGA) on how to make custom items
+* one of my friends outside of HSTAT might make the art/textures for the item, will ask Mr. Mueller if this is legal

 <!--
 * Links you used today (websites, videos, etc)